dibyendumajumdar/dmr_c/docs/instructions.md

 - .target: value to be stored
 - .type: type of .target

+## Others
 ### OP_SYMADDR
-Symbol's address.
+Create a pseudo corresponding to the address of a symbol.
-- .symbol: the symbol
+- .symbol: (pseudo_t) input symbol (alias .src)
 - .target: symbol's address

 ### OP_SETVAL
-"Set Value"
+Create a pseudo corresponding to a value.
+The value is given as an expression EXPR_STRING, EXPR_FVALUE or EXPR_LABEL (pseudos for integral constants are directly created at linearization and doesn't need this instruction)
-- .val: value's expression
+- .val: (expression) input expression
-- .target: the value
+- .target: the resulting value
-- .type: type of .target
+- .type: type of .target, the value
-The expression can be an EXPR_STRING, EXPR_FVALUE or an EXPR_LABEL.

-## Other

 ### OP_PHI
 Phi-node (for SSA form).